-2. Action:
+Action:

-We recognise the context of Alnwick's communities and the relative lack of opportunity pupils may have to engage with role models from urban and minority communities (LGBT, BME, disabled people, people of different faiths).
+We recognise the context of Alnwick's communities and the relative lack of opportunity pupils may have to engage with role models from urban and minority communities (LGBT, BAME, disabled people, people of different faiths).
 We recognise the important role that the school is expected to play in opening up the children's perspectives to the wider context of the UK beyond rural Northumberland, in preparing them for adult life and an appreciation of the wider diversity of the UK and beyond.

 Through the curriculum, PSHE and assemblies we will continue to extend the range of opportunities the children have to engage with themes such as family diversity, disability equality, anti-discriminatory language and behaviour, tolerance and mutual respect, the role of the bystander, religion and belief, how democracy affects us and the legal context with regard to hate crime and hate incidents.
-Having years 5 and 6 in school will increase the significance of work about the rule of law, as we now have children of the legal age of criminal responsibility.

 Children will experience visits to places of worship in culturally diverse, religiously plural contexts in the north.